CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 1. Conversion of Components to Vue.js Components
 2. Integration of Vue Simulator in the main repository
 3. Designing and implementing new API endpoints
-4. implementation of JWT for Vue Simulator
+4. Implementation of JWT for Vue Simulator
 5. Integration of new API endpoints
 6. Enhancing UI and UX
 7. Implementation of new features